 Crowdfunding is the activity of raising money (funds) from a large number of individuals (crowd) through an online platform.

 The most popular examples of such platforms around the world include the following (figures as at Dec 2018):

 - GoFundMe – with over 50 million supporters and over US$5 billion raised

-- Kickstarter – with over 14 million supporters and US$3 billion raised
+- Kickstarter – with over 15 million supporters and US$4 billion raised

 - Indiegogo – with over 9 million supporters and US$1 billion raised